quazi-irfan/quazi-irfan.github.io/README.md

 - Learned to **implement a compiler for Ada to 16-bit Intel 8086 instruction** using a recursive descent parser that generates intermediate Three Address code which is then converted to x86 via MASM.
 [Github Link](https://github.com/quazi-irfan/Mini-Ada-Compiler)
 - Developed a MySQL database front-end that dynamically generates Swing UI by parsing table information
 - Implemented algorithms and analyzed their runtime theorically and emphirically in an independent study on Algorithms

+### Leadership
+- Lead the Robotics Club software team
+- Held multiple ACM seminar on Git and Github
+- Participated in Competitive programming and ICPC North Central Regional Contest 2017
+- Reported bugs in the following projects: Unity3d, IntellijIDEA and jMonkeyEngine

 ## References
 ### Dr. George Hamer, Ph.D.